teja463/dotnet/README.md

 - You can physically write code in two different files using `partial` keyword and compiler will treat it as single file during run time

+## Indexes

+- Special methods created using `this` keyword, you can also overload them and create multiple methods using different method signature
+- Used for using classes as object to store some values without needing to call extra methods

+> Check `Indexers.cs`

+## Default and Params in Methods

+- You can pass any number of arguments to methods using the `params` keyword,it is similar to varargs in java `String...args`
+- You can also assign default values to method params similar to JavaScript

+## Collections

+- List, Dictionar (map in java), Stack Queue
+- We can use generic types like Java
+- Iterating over collections, etc same
+- You can return ReadOnly Collections using a class to prevent modifications

+> Check `ListAndDictionary.cs`

+## Multithreading

+- Threads are represented by `Thread` class, you can pass a method a s parameter to the thread class to run that method in a separate thread
+- You can also use Lambda expressions to the Thread constructor
+- You can use `Async Await` keywords to run the code in a separate thread and return results when its done, to return result you should wrap return in `Task` class

+> Check `Threads.cs`